 This article delves into the best practices for reducing VPC endpoint costs, providing insights that empower developers to make informed decisions and enhance their cloud strategies.

-Virtual Private Cloud (VPC) interfaces are essential components in cloud architecture, facilitating private connections between your VPC and supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
+Virtual Private Cloud (VPC) interfaces are essential components in cloud architecture, facilitating between your VPC and supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
 Understanding these interfaces is crucial for optimizing your cloud infrastructure and ensuring effective information flow.

 Gateway Endpoints are specifically designed for Amazon S3 and DynamoDB, providing a direct route to these services without incurring transfer charges over the internet.
 To enable connectivity through a Gateway Endpoint, a route must be added to the VPC's route table targeting the prefix list for these services.
 This not only improves security but also reduces expenses related to data transfer.